By Māra Braslava

 Despite major opposition the European Commission has set out to approve cultivation of genetically modified (GM) maize Pioneer 1507 developed by American chemical companies DuPont and Dow Chemical.

-The proposal has been rejected by the European Parliament as well as most EU gm_maizecountries in the Council.
+The proposal has been rejected by the European Parliament as well as most EU countries in the Council.
 In January European Parliament with a two-thirds majority passed a resolution opposing the Commission’s intention.
 Members of the European Parliament asked for a more through risk assessment regarding the crop.
 Yet, the Commission was not obliged to consider Parliament’s vote because the decision on the Pioneer 1507 (1507) is made under the comitology rules meaning that only the Council could stop it.

 In the Council meeting on February 11, the ministers representing the European governments failed to reach a consensus.
 In the vote 19 out of 28 EU member states were against the proposal while five voted in favor and four abstained.
 The rejection by 19 countries was not enough to reach the necessary qualified majority and stop the proposal.
 The abstention of Germany, which has substantial voting weight in the Council, was decisive.
 Now the decision can be automatically approved by the Commission.